Winter Storm Puts Focus on Future Planning

 changes as the arctic vortex made new and sometimes damaging demands with its extended stay.
 We’ll get to find our “new rhythm” in time with numerous adjustments, modifications and discoveries.
 Perhaps most important will be a fresh measure of neighborliness and patient kindness with many others.

 Meanwhile, some notable matters have become public to inform and guide discernments from home localities to state and region.
-For those of us in the Comal County Conservation Alliance, alarms sounded with the dramatic drops in the aquifer levels most of us depend upon for good water.
+For those of us in the Comal County Conservation Alliance, alarms sounded with the dramatic drops in the aquifer levels most of us depend upon for

 Just the quick mention of “pervasive leaks” in water lines inside homes, businesses and public spaces as well as burst water source pumps and pipelines gave hint that our already stressed water supplies would become more troubled.
 Add to that an electrical grid in a rare panic mode of overloading demands.
 Meanwhile, public inoculation and food distribution centers required closure or drastic modifications at the same time that roadways for supplies were severely compromised or closed completely.